 - Category: Management

 Marketing Communications is simply anything you do to bring the message of what you do to the world.
-You might have a wonderful product or service, a top notch marketing plan, but not communicate it effectively.
-This is why every detail is important because success does not come to those with the best products or services, but those with the best Economics.
+You might have a wonderful product or service, or a top-notch marketing plan, but not communicate it effectively.
+This is why every detail is important because success does not come to those with the best products or services, but to those with the best Economics.

 So, while you might be good at what you do, you also need to understand your market and how to get to them.
 You need to know: